metno/emep-ctm/Subrun.rst

 -  The first column of the second line represents the country code.
 (27 is the code for UK.)
-The codes for all countries can be found in Fortran module ``Country_ml.f90``.
-Please note that the country code must be the same as in the emission files for the given country.
+The codes for all countries can be found in Fortran module ``Country_ml.f90`` or at (http://www.emep.int/grid/country_numbers.txt).
+   The country code must be the same as in the emission files for the given country.
 Some countries and areas are divided into sub-areas in the emission files.
    In this case, one line for each sub-area has to be included into the ``femis.dat`` file.
 Countries and areas where emissions are given for sub-areas include the Russian Federation, Germany and all sea areas.
+   "0" means all countries.

 -  The second column of the second line represents the sector and "0" means all sectors.
 Here one can write the appropriate sector code if